With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreMarion County Health Department Childrens Behavioral Health is a mental health clinic in Marion County, Oregon, located at 3867 Wolverine Street Ne, Building F, 97305 zip code.
-Marion County Health Department Childrens Behavioral Health offers outpatient treatment.
-Marion County Health Department Childrens Behavioral Health provides group therapy, trauma therapy and cognitive behavioral therapy to young adults and children / adolescents.
-Marion County Health Department Childrens Behavioral Health also supports transitional age young adults and children/adolescents with serious emotional disturbance.
-Some other services provided by Marion County Health Department Childrens Behavioral Health include case management, mentoring/peer support/consumer-run services and suicide prevention services.
+Learn MoreMarion County Health Department Childrens Behavioral Health is a mental health clinic in Marion County, OR, located at 3867 Wolverine Street Ne, Building F, 97305.
+Marion County Health Department Childrens Behavioral Health provides outpatient treatment.
+Marion County Health Department Childrens Behavioral Health offers group therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents and young adults.
+Marion County Health Department Childrens Behavioral Health also supports children/adolescents with serious emotional disturbance and transitional age young adults.
+Additional services offered at Marion County Health Department Childrens Behavioral Health include intensive case management, suicide prevention services and family psychoeducation.

-Learn MoreCommunity Counseling Center Catholic Community Services is one of mental health facilities in Marion County, Oregon, located at 3737 Portland Road Ne, 97301 zip code.
-Community Counseling Center Catholic Community Services provides outpatient treatment and telemedicine/telehealth.
-Community Counseling Center Catholic Community Services provides psychotropic medication, couples/family therapy and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
+Learn MoreCommunity Counseling Center Catholic Community Services is a mental health clinic in Marion County, Oregon, located at 3737 Portland Road Ne, 97301 zip code.
+Community Counseling Center Catholic Community Services offers outpatient treatment and telemedicine/telehealth.
+Community Counseling Center Catholic Community Services provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and group therapy to young adults, children / adolescents and seniors 65 or older.
 Community Counseling Center Catholic Community Services also supports people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services provided at Community Counseling Center Catholic Community Services include illness management and recovery, family psychoeducation and suicide prevention services.
+Some other services provided by Community Counseling Center Catholic Community Services include court-ordered outpatient treatment, case management and suicide prevention services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.